jkiyabu/address-book/README.md

 * _Clone GitHub repository_
 * _Run composer install in the top level of the project folder_
-* _Run the server and the web folder of the project_
+* _Run the server in the web folder of the project_

 ## Known Bugs